Weno

 Weno, formerly Moen, is an island municipality of Chuuk State of the Federated States of Micronesia (FSM).
-It is the largest town in the FSM.
+It is the largest town in the FSM and the capital of Chuuk.
 It has an estimated area of 20 square kilometers.

 Population

-The population was 13,856 at the census taken in 2010.
+The population was approximately 13,850 at the census taken in 2010.

 Geography

 It is located in the Chuuk Lagoon.
-Its villages are in the northwest (Sapuk, Penia, Peniesene, Tunnuk, Mechitiw, Iras, Nepukos, Mwan, Neiwe, and Wichap, Epinup) and serve as the main center of commerce.
-Weno is the state capital and the second-most populous island of the FSM, with a population of 13,856 at the 2010 census.
+Its villages are on the coast (Sapuk, Penia, Peniesene, Tunnuk, Mechitiw, Iras, Nantaku, Nepukos, Mwan, Neiwe, and Wichap, Epinup) and serve as the center of commerce.
+Weno is the state capital and the second-most populous island of the FSM (if the complex of Tol/Wonei, Polle and Patta is counted as one island), with a population of 13,856 at the 2010 census.

 The highest point is Mount Teroken, elevation 364 m (1,214 ft).

 Transportation

 Weno has the only airport in the state, Chuuk International Airport.
 The road system is not well established in some parts of the island.
 No public transportation exists, but visitors can use a small taxi to cruise around the island.

 There is one commercial shipyard for cargo ships and passenger voyages.
 The islanders use speed boats and smaller ships to commute with other lagoon islands and outreach islands.